 FLIRTING HARMS BOTH YOURSELF AND THE CHRISTIAN GUY

 I came across a post where a guy says that Christian brothers actually like fun flirty moves and always notice it when girls do so.
-But as is in the nature of men, he would not want to entertain such attention or reciprocate it.
+But as is like men, he would not want to entertain such attention or reciprocate it.
 Men by nature are hunters, they love to pursue rather than being gunned down

 Another says that girls who flirt all the time with every guy come off as emotionally needy.
 Regardless of how much you have affection for a brother, making them an idol is just going to hurt you in the tail end especially when they have no single interest in you.